RetroPie/RetroPie-Docs/docs/Minecraft.md

 _Minecraft was created by Markus "Notch" Persson and his company Mojang which was later sold to Microsoft for 2.5 billion dollars- which explains why there has been pretty much no development on Minecraft Pi edition for more than 2 years now.
 Minecraft for Pi is based off of Minecraft Pocket Edition, and as such lacks creatures, adventures, night time, etc. It is unfortunately incredibly basic._
 ***

-This is currently experimental.
-To install, update the setup script and then go back into the setup script and select Minecraft from the experimental menu.
+This emulator is experimental and can be installed from the experimental menu of the [retropie setup script](https://github.com/RetroPie/RetroPie-Setup/wiki/Updating-RetroPie)

 ## Controls